-This course will introduce students to the area of human resource management and its increasing importance in the business community.
+This course will introduce students to the area of This course will discuss the origin, nature, and human resource management and its increasing importance in the business community.
 Strategic implications and competitive arguments will be presented for maintaining a high quality human resource department within an organization.
 It will be shown that a highly functional human resource department contributes to the smooth operations of any organization (service or manufacturing).